nacht-falter/aikido-course-website-django/README.md

 #### Fonts

-The font for the website, [Source Sans 3](https://fonts.google.com/specimen/Source+Sans+3), is the same as on the existing website in order to provide visual coherence.
+The font for the website, [Source Sans 3](https://fonts.google.com/specimen/Source+Sans+3), is the same as the one used on the existing website in order to provide visual coherence.

 #### Logo